-This article lists the most significant domestic content management systems in Finland.
+This article lists the most significant domestic content management systems in Finland in 2012.
 The list contains CMS systems which compete primarily for web projects in Finland in the 10,000-50,000 euro range.
 The order of the systems listed is based on an estimate of how commonly they are used as platforms for medium-sized projects.

 The prices of domestic CMS products varies considerably, but licensing fees are usually a few thousand euros per year.
 A vendor may also bundle licensing fees with hosting and maintenance costs, so license fees are not separately listed.

 Domestic vendors are generally very equally matched, since no one vendor has a significant share of the market.
 Most of the companies listed employ 10-30 people and have a few dozen active customers.

 Crasmanager is a long-standing domestic CMS product from the Helsinki-based company Crasman.
 Crasmanager is a PHP-based CMS developed entirely in Finland.
 Crasmanager's customers include both large corporations and small to medium sized businesses.
 Crasmanager is also resold and/or recommended by some Finnish advertising agencies and web design firms.
 Crasmanager's special features include an emphasis on product data management and online annual reports.
 Crasman actively invests in development of its own product, even though it often has to compete with international products like Drupal or EPiServer.
 Crasman's implementation projects typically cost a few tens of thousands of euros.